 How Gross Domestic Product influences the Stock Market in the long run?

 There is a direct relationship between Gross Domestic Product growth and equity valuations.

 The economy does not work in watertight compartments.
 When the economy is doing well, companies are earning and vice versa.

 Also, remember that stock valuations are very much based on analyst expectations.
 So if the economy is doing well, companies are also expected to make good money.

-There are also other indicators to keep an eye on and will be examined in future posts, but the Gross Domestic Product is the most important one.
+There are other indicators to watch and will be examined in future posts, but the Gross Domestic Product is the most important.